-Most of what happens during probate is essentially clerical.
-In the vast majority of cases there's no conflict, no contesting parties, none of the usual reasons for court proceedings.
+While the probate process does involve a probate court, most of what happens during probate is essentially clerical.
+In the vast majority of cases, there's no conflict, no contesting parties, and none of the usual reasons for court proceedings.
 Probate rarely calls for legal research, drafting, or a lawyer's adversarial skills.

 The probate attorney, or the attorney's secretary, fills in a small mountain of forms and keeps track of filing deadlines and other procedural technicalities.
 In some states, the attorney makes a few routine court appearances; in others, the whole procedure is handled by mail.

 For their services, both the lawyer and your executor will be entitled to fees from your estate.

 Executor fees.
 It's common for the executor to waive the fee, especially if the executor inherits a substantial amount of your property anyway.
 But being an executor can be a fair amount of work, and some executors will choose to be compensated.

 Attorneys' fees.
 In many states, probate fees are what a court approves as "reasonable."
 In a few states, the fees are based on a percentage of the estate subject to probate.
 Either way, a probate attorney's fees for a "routine" estate with a gross value of $400,000 (these days, this may be little more than a home, some savings and a car) can easily amount to $20,000 or more.